The Fudaiji Temple Honkyoku of the Seien Ryu 普大寺 西園流

 Iwata Ritsuen Seien VI 岩田律園 (passed away Nov.
 16th 2018), my grand-teacher.
 Survived by his son Akihiko Iwata 岩田昭彦

-The Seien Ryu preserves the original Honkyoku of Fudaiji temple which were passed down to Kanetomo Seien I 兼友西園 (b.
+The Seien Ryu preserves the original Honkyoku of Fudaiji temple.
+These pieces were passed down to Kanetomo Seien I 兼友西園 (b.
 1818) by the final two Fudaiji Komuso, Gyokudo and Baizan.
-The home of Seien Ryu is Nagoya, which isn’t far from the original Fudaiji temple which was in Hamamatsu.
-The Honkyoku repertoire consists of 11 pieces which have become well known through the versions created within the Myoan Taizan Ha 明暗 対山派 which was founded by a student of Seien I named Suzuki Kodo, later known as Higuchi Taizan (1856 – 11/22/1914) (as of recently the school is now known as Fuke Myoan).
+The home of Seien Ryu is Nagoya which isn’t far from the original Fudaiji temple which was in Hamamatsu.
+The Honkyoku repertoire consists of 11 pieces which have become well known through the versions created within the Myoan Taizan Ha 明暗 対山派 which was founded by a student of Seien I named Suzuki Kodo, later known as Higuchi Taizan (1856 – 11/22/1914) (as of recently the Myoan school is now known as Fuke Myoan).

 For example, there are no flashy techniques which can often obscure ones inability to play shakuhachi simply and well, i.e., the simplicity of Seien Ryu leaves us with nothing to hide behind.
 This also has the effect of exposing the habits we may have developed from other styles or from playing Honkyoku without guidance.